splash-img-tpt

 How to Test for Parasites

-The one way to know if you have parasites for sure is by getting tested.
-There are numerous tests out there to determine whether or not you have parasites.
+The one way to know if you may have parasites for sure is to get tested.
+Numerous tests are available to determine whether you have parasites or traces of them.

 • Endoscopy: Procedure that analyzes the intestine through the insertion of a tube via the throat.